-It sounds like such a clicheé, honesty is the best policy.
-Let’s be honest (pun intended), but trying to sneak your way around the truth doesn’t help anyone at the end, so be open.
+It sounds like such a cliché, but honesty is the best policy.
+Let’s be honest (pun intended), trying to sneak your way around the truth doesn’t help anyone at the end, so be open.

 For example, you meet a candidate who was terrible in the interview process and had zero experience, but they were new to the workforce and you felt sorry for them.
 If you send them a rejection letter saying the job position has closed, but they are more then welcome to apply for other open positions, it sends the wrong message.
 If you lie, it displays an image that your organisation is dishonest, which is never ideal.

-Instead, you could say that they were not suited for the role for x amount of reasons, but you encourage them to look for opportunities that would improve their skills and experience, such as volunteer work or internships.
-You could even offer tips on the proper etiquete for job interviews.
+Instead, you could say that they were not suited for the role for [insert amount] of reasons, but you encourage them to look for opportunities that would improve their skills and experience, such as volunteer work or internships.
+You could even offer tips on the proper etiquette for job interviews.

 6. Thank them

 By saying thank you, it will end your rejection letter on a gracious note.
 Be professional, appreciative and thankful that the candidate chose your company.

 You could even start the rejection letter with a “thank you for applying”, and mention how appreciative you are that they took the time out of their day to come to the interview.
 Even if the candidate wasn’t ideal for the role or the company culture, you should still mention that you were happy to officially meet them.